michaelkempff/Proxmox-PVE-scripts/README.md

 # Proxmox-PVE-scripts
 The scipts I use with Proxmox PVE.

-My inspiration for the structure of this script came from "https://github.com/andrewglass3/ProxmoxCloudInitScript", so thanks to Andrew for his ideas!
+My inspiration for the structure the VM creation script came from "https://github.com/andrewglass3/ProxmoxCloudInitScript", so thanks to Andrew for his ideas!

 DISCLAIMER: